radius-project/website/content/_index.md

 banner:
   title: "Cloud-native applications<br />are more than just Kubernetes"
   image: "images/app-blocks.gif"
-  content: "Radius is a cloud-native application platform that enables developers and the operators that support them to define, deploy, and collaborate on cloud-native applications across clouds"
+  content: "Radius is an open-source, cloud-native, application platform that enables developers and the operators that support them to define, deploy, and collaborate on cloud-native applications across public clouds and private infrastructure"
   button:
     enable: false
     label: "Learn More"